gitmikex/Agility/f5-agility-lab-master/docs/class1/module3/module3.rst

-Module – Automate device backups and archiving a copy of the backup file
+Module 3 – Automate device backups and archiving a copy of the backup file
 =============================================

-Task 1.3: Automate device backups and archiving a copy of the backup file
+Device backups and archiving
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 BIG-IQ provides the ability to backup individual or groups of managed